grandivory/ffxi-gearswap/README.md

         sets.WS["Rudra's Storm"].withBuffs["Sneak Attack"] = {... my sneak attack Rudra's set}
       ```
 * If you use an item or summon a trust, gearswap will do nothing.
+* If you equip certain gear (by default, warp rings, dim. rings, or reraise items), then gearswap will not equip any other gear in those slots.
+The gear pieces that fall into this category can be changed by specifying `lock_gear = S{"Something", "..."}` in your `define_sets()` function.

 ## Special Commands
 |Command|Effect|